-Goal: Where a potential registrant claims a legitimate interest in a second-level domain name that is reserved from registration in the Registry Agreement, the goal is to provide a procedure for determining whether the application should proceed to registration .
+Goal: Where a potential registrant claims a legitimate interest in a second-level domain name that is reserved from registration in the Registry Agreement, the goal is to provide a procedure for determining whether the application should proceed to registration 34.

-General Principles: The procedure must:
+General Principles - The procedure must:

-- Provide immediate notification to the applicant and the protected organization when a registration request is refused registration because a name is protected. - Provide a channel of communication between the applicant and the protected organization, including for purposes of any assessment and agreement which may be forthcoming from the protected organization itself at first instance; - Provide an objective, expeditious, and inexpensive process for determining if the applicant has a legitimate interest such that its application should proceed to registration; - Use existing dispute resolution procedures where possible.
+- Provide immediate notification to the applicant and the protected organization when a registration request is refused registration because an identifier is protected; - Provide a channel of communication between the applicant and the protected organization, including for purposes of any assessment an agreement which may be forthcoming from the protected organization itself at first instance; - Provide an objective, expeditious, and inexpensive process for determining if the applicant has a legitimate interest so that its registration request can proceed to registration; - Use existing dispute resolution procedures where possible.